Buying a New vs Used Car: A Detailed Comparison

 Improved Fuel Efficiency and CO2 Emissions

 Studies show that car manufacturers continue to improve the fuel efficiency and CO2 emissions of their new releases.
-Since 2004, technological advancements and market trends have resulted in a 32% increase in fuel economy in new vehicles.
+Since 2004, technological advancements and market trends have led to a roughly 30–40% increase in average fuel economy for new vehicles.
 The following innovations help users save on fuel:

 • Direct fuel injection